 - Meet with the training site supervisor, the student and the vocational consultant at the training site at the start of the program for registration and orientation.

-- Register the student in Occupational Skills Training and other courses that have been approved in their training plan.
+- Register the student in Occupational Skills Training.

 - Monitor progress of the training program, including monthly progress reports and time sheets, quarterly site visits to complete student evaluations and special accommodations to meet individual needs.